alphagov/government-service-design-manual/service-manual/domain-names/how-they-work.md

 providers, or your provider might need to change the IP addresses that your servers are assigned.
 In any of those cases it is important that your team is able to quickly respond to the situation and make any relevant changes with as few intermediaries as possible.
-By delegating control GDS ensures that control is in the hands of the service team nd not blocked by a central authority.
+By delegating control GDS ensures that control is in the hands of the service team and not blocked by a central authority.